-Table 7.3-1 Schenectady County Local Law and Ordinance Waiver Requests Chapter Description Statutory Basis Justification for Waiver Request Chapter Zoning - Performance Standards \$ 270-65 No use shall hall be established or operated in a manner so as to create hazards, vibration, glare or air, water or ground pollution, or nuisance elements in excess of the limits established under this section.
-Specific provision require: No electrical disturbance which adversely affects the operation of any equipment on any other property shall be permitted.
-Compliance with the Town Noise ordinance, with an exception for sounds created by public utilities in carrying out their operations.
-No vibration shall be permitted which is detectable without an instrument at the property line.
-Glare, whether direct or reflected, whether from floodlights or hightemperature processes such as welding or combustion, shall be confined to the property in which it is generated.
-Temporary glare customarily associated with motor vehicles is exempt from this provision.
-No emission of any malodorous matter shall be permitted so as to be detected outside the property line of the lot on which the facility is located.
-Any facility which may involve the emission of any soft any safeguard system, so that control will be maintained if the primary system should fail.
-Statutory Basis Existing technology Justification for Waiver Request Waiver requested during Project construction in regard to local imposition of subjective performance standards for smoke, noise, atmospheric emissions, glare or heat or other disturbances along the Project route.
-For example, construction equipment will be operated at noise levels that will likely exceed this local ordinance.
-CHPEI and its contractors will employ mitigative measures such as employing proper engine exhaust mufflers, substituting back-up strobes for audible beepers in more sensitive residential areas and limiting onsite equipment idling times (and will address these methods in the Project EM&CP).
-Notwithstanding such mitigation, it is not possible to ensure that construction activities can be carried out in a manner that will always comply with the parameters set forth within this particular law, because those parameters are inherently subjective in nature.
-Rather than employ objective standards that would allow comparison of actual noise, dust and emissions levels measured in the field to fixed numerical maximums stated within its text, the law allows local officials overly broad latitude to impose their own subjective "performance standards" criteria to noise, emissions, glare and related phenomena typically associated with construction, leaving the determination of whether a violation has occurred to the subjective opinions of local officials charged with enforcing the code.
-Opinions of what constitutes a violation of broadly worded performance standards will vary from person to person, depending upon the precise activity occurring at the Project site, and CHPEI cannot and does not expect the local code enforcement officer to be present at the site around the clock during construction in order to give his/her instant opinion as to whether this law is being violated.
-Even if that opinion determined there was no violation, third parties could attempt to appeal the code enforcement officer's determination to local officials, whose own opinions on compliance could of air pollution shall be permitted which can cause any damage to human or animal health, vegetation or other properties. emergency cable repair/servicing, which are expected to occur extremely infrequently, if at all.
-Such emergency periods will also be kept as short as possible in duration so as to minimize impacts to nearby properties and minimize transmission downtime
+Loca Table 7.3-1 Schenectady County Local Law and Ordinance Waiver Requests -1 County e Waiver Requests Chapter Description Statutory Basis Justification for Waiver Request Zoning - Performance Standards § 270-65 No use shall hall be established or operated in a manner so as to create hazards, vibration, glare or air, water or ground pollution, or nuisance elements in excess of the limits established under this section.
+Specific provision require: No electrical disturbance which adversely affects the operation of any other property shall be permitted. • Compliance, with an exception for sounds created by public utilities in carrying out their operations shall be permitted. • No vibration shall be permitted which is detectable without an instrument at the property line. • No vibration shall be permitted which is detectable without an instrument at the property line. • Oromolecularies such as welding or combustion, shall be confined to the property line. • Temporary glare customarily associated with motor vehicles is exempt from this provision. • No emission of any malodorous matter shall be permitted which may involve the emission of any associated with motor vehicles is exempt from this provision. • No emission of any malodorous matter shall be permitted so as to be detected outside the property line of the lot on which may involve the emission of any odor shall be permitted which may involve the emission of any odor shall be permitted so as to be detected outside the primary system should fail. • No emission of toxic gases or other forms of air pollution shall be permitted which can cause any damage to human or animal health, vegetation or other properties. technology Waiver requested during Project construction in regard to local imposition of subjective performance standards for smoke, noise, atmospheric emissions, glare or heat or other distrubrances along the Project oute.
+For example, construction equipment will be operated at noise levels that will lkely exceed this local ordinance.
+CHPEI and its contractors will employ mitigative measures such as employing proper engine exhaust muffles, substituting beak-up strobes for audible beepers in more sensitive residential areas and limiting onsite equipment idling times (and will address these methods in the Project EM&CP).
+Notwithstanding sumes (and will address these methods in the Project EM&CP).
+Notwithstanding sumes (and will address these methods in the Project EM&CP).
+Notwithstanding sumes (and will address these methods in the Project EM&CP).
+Notwithstanding sumes (and will address these methods in the Project EM&CP).
+Notwithstanding such migative measures that would allow comparison of actual noise, dust and emissions levels measured in the field to fixed numerical maximums stated within its text. "beformance standards" criteria to noise, emissions glare and related phenomena typically associated with construction i eaving the determination of whether than employ objective apinos, other noise, nate and an objective opinions of local officials charged with enforcing the code.
+Opinions of to the subjective opinions of local officials charged with enforcing the code.
+Opinions of what construction i done noise, must and allow construction in order to be present at the site around the project during construction in order to be present at the site around the locak during construction in order to be present at the site around the locak during construction in order to give his/her instant pointon as to within the standards areas and order on pointors on constitute and the rouk during the code enorybing the tast construction in order to give his/her instant and a standards area and the site around the locak during the code en